Chart Color Schemes

 Household Composition

-Kings Park features high concentrations of family households, with a fairly typical median household size
+Kings Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.0% of all households, including 37.0% couples with children, 23.3% couples without children, and 18.2% single parent families.
-Non-family households constitute the remaining 20.0%, with lone person households at 17.5% and group households comprising 2.4%.
-The median household size is 2.9 people, aligning with the Greater Melbourne average.
+Family households constitute 80.0% of all households, including 37.0% couples with children, 23.3% couples without children, and 18.2% single parent families.
+Non-family households account for the remaining 20.0%, with lone person households at 17.5% and group households comprising 2.4%.
+The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households